7 Tips for Surviving the Silly Season12.19.2022

 - Get in some greens.
 Filling at least half of your plate with fibre rich leafy green vegetables is a great way to provide your gut with some good prebiotic fibre while keeping you full and satisfied to prevent overeating.

 - Don’t forget the protein!
 Along with alcohol, the festive season often brings with it plenty of sugary, sweet treats too.
 Making sure you have a good source of protein with your meals can help to keep you fuller for longer while balancing out any big spikes or dips in blood sugar levels.
-Adding some Two Islands Pea Protein Powder to homemade chocolate truffles, slices and cookies is a great way to get in some added nutrition.
+Adding some protein powder to homemade chocolate truffles, slices and cookies is a great way to get in some added nutrition.

 - Keep hydrated.
 Aim to alternate every tipple with a glass of water to help stay hydrated (and make the next morning a little more bearable)!
 Not a fan of plain water?
 Spruce it up with some fresh strawberries, cucumber or mint, and try adding a serving of Two Islands Collagen Beauty Powder.
-Available in Berry, Vanilla, and Pineapple & Coconut flavours, it’s an easy and natural way to add flavour while supporting gut health and glowing skin with sustainably sourced marine collagen.
+Available in Berry, Vanilla, and Pineapple & Coconut flavours, it’s an easy and natural way to add flavour.

 - Be kind to yourself.
 The festive season can also be a stressful time which can not only affect the way we feel emotionally, but also upset the health of our gut and digestion.
 Remember to prioritise yourself and take some time for self-care practices like a walk in nature, yoga, breathing exercises, switching off social media or just saying “no”.